offalynne/Input/docs/test/Config-Macros.md

 |`INPUT_ALLOW_STEAMWORKS `   |`true`                     |Whether to allow using Steamworks extension when available.
 See [Steamworks](Steamworks)          |
 |`INPUT_BINDING_SCAN_TIMEOUT`|`10000`                    |Time (in milliseconds) to wait for a new binding before automatically cancelling the binding scan |
 |`INPUT_STARTING_SOURCE_MODE`|`INPUT_SOURCE_MODE.HOTSWAP`|Initial starting [source mode](Input-Sources?id=source-modes) for Input when the game boots       |

 &nbsp;

-## Default Verbs

-`__input_config_verbs()` contains a special struct that defines the default profiles and bindings for your game. `__input_config_verb_groups()` contains a second struct that defines verb groups which are used to control how verb collisions should be resolved.
-Please see the [Verbs and Bindings](Verbs-and-Bindings) page for more information on these two configuration scripts

-?> You should edit this script to customise Input for your own purposes.

-&nbsp;